Twinklebear/LPCGame/README.md

 ## Todo:
 - Simple map editor
-	- MapEditor is not getting mouse input, or at least not finding the correct click location
 	- Need to add a UI element to select tile to place
 	- Camera can now be dragged in the editor state
 - Set movement commands for the camera, ie. a destination point and speed/time to take going to the point and a call to play a certain camera motion